arief25ramadhan/advanced-lane-finding-1/README.md

 My solution consists of three files:

 * *P2_pipeline.py* contains the pipeline for image/video processing
-* *AdvancedLaneFinding.py* contains the class and function definitions for the pipeline and for image/video processing
+* *AdvancedLaneFinding.py* contains class and function definitions for the pipeline and for image/video processing
 * *test.py* runs image/video processing based on input parameters

 I imported *AdvancedLaneFinding.py* as *alf* in the pipeline to access the defined functions.